 But ultimately, if you suffer from keratoconus, the most effective method to stop the progression of the disease is UltraView XLINKING™, a corneal cross linking treatment, which strengthens the compromised cornea that occurs with keratoconus.
 This is accomplished by increasing corneal collagen cross linking, the natural structural anchors within your cornea.
 The only other alternative is an invasive corneal transplant, which for most patients is naturally a last resort.

-Contact Us at the UELC Clinic for Keratoconus Treatment in Vaughan
+Contact Us at the UELC Clinic for Keratoconus Treatment

 If left untreated, keratoconus can cause permanent loss of vision.
 Do not let that happen to you.
 Treat your keratoconus with and stop its progression with UltraView XLINKING™, a minimally invasive procedure performed by the expert eye care team at the UELC clinic.
 Conveniently located in Vaughan, our eye surgery clinic and technologies are second to none, and our consultations are always without obligation.
 Call to speak to a member of our friendly, knowledgeable team, and take an important step to preserve your precious sight.